 HIP TO GABLE LOFT CONVERSIONS

-One of the most common types of Loft Conversion we design are what is known as "Hip to Gable Loft Conversions".
+One of the most common types of Loft Conversion we design is known as a "Hip to Gable Loft Conversion".
 For owners of detached, semi detached or end of terrace houses this type of Loft Conversion often represents the best option available due to the large amount of usable space that is created inside the Loft.

-On this page we have the answers to a few of the most common questions we are asked about Hip to Gable Loft Conversions and a few sample Planning Drawings for you to look at.
-If you are interested in having us draw up some Loft Plans for your Hip to Gable Loft Conversion please get in touch.
+On this page we have the answers to a few of the most common questions we are asked about Hip to Gable Loft Conversions and a few sample Planning Issue Drawings for you to look at.
+If you are interested in having us draw up some plans for your Hip to Gable Loft Conversion please get in touch.
 Here's how it works:

 SAMPLE PLANNING DRAWINGS

-Example planning drawings for loft conversions with rear dormers
+Example planning issue drawings for loft conversions with rear dormers

-Looked at our prices?
-Want to get started?
-The first step is to book a visit from one of our experienced design consultants.
+If you've already looked at our prices and want to get started the first step is to book a visit from one of our experienced design consultants.
 The consultant will take a look at the property and discuss the potential loft conversion with you.
 If the project is feasible and you are happy with what is suggested then our consultant will take a full site survey then and there so that we can move forward to getting some plans drawn up for you.
 If the project is not possible, or at least if it is not what you were hoping for then there is no further commitment.
 The survey isn't performed and we part company.
 There is no charge in that situation.
 We find this approach suits both parties as it avoids the need for return visits.

 To make an appointment you can either call the office on 020 3031 6628 or book online.
 It's easy.